Exceptional EA

 However you choose to ring in your new year, here’s hoping it’s a great one!

-2 Comments on “Starting the New Year Right: Vancouver’s Polar Bear Swim
+2 responses to “Starting the New Year Right: Vancouver’s Polar Bear Swim”

 Leave a Reply